q-g-j/gentoo-stuff/README.md

 - enabled avic in the *kvm_amd* kernel module ([see here](https://github.com/q-g-j/gentoo-stuff/tree/master/etc/modprobe.d) for the other module parameters)<br/>
 Note: according to [this site](https://www.reddit.com/r/VFIO/comments/pn3etv/maxim_levitskys_latest_work_on_apicvavic_allows/) the new kernel 5.15 has some improvements to the AVIC code.
 Disabling hyper-v enlightenments like vapic, stimer and synic should not be necessary anymore.
-- using a custom libvirt [hooks script](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/libvirt/hooks/qemu) with the following features:<br/>
+- using a custom libvirt [hook script](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/libvirt/hooks/qemu) with the following features:<br/>
   * set the cpu governor<br/>
   * enable / disable some kernel optimizations<br/>
   * enable / disable hugepages<br/>